FindMySchool LogoFindMySchool

 Good

 Year 7 entry is coordinated through Thurrock Council rather than directly through the school.
-For September 2026 entry, the local authority timetable states: applications open 1 September 2025 (9am), the on-time deadline is 31 October 2025, and offers are released on 2 March 2026.
+For Year 7 entry in September 2027 in Thurrock, applications close on 31 October 2026, with offers issued on 1 March 2027.

 The school’s own admissions page reflects the same annual pattern, referencing the 31 October deadline in the normal admission round.
 Parents should expect oversubscription to vary year-to-year and should always use the local authority portal and published criteria.